×

 • Seeking and implementing new, more effective ways of care

-Where Do Nurse Managers Work?
+Where do Nurse Managers Work?

-How Do You Become A Nurse Manager
+How to Become a Nurse Manager

 There are multiple different ways to become a nurse manager, including a combination of nursing education, clinical nursing experience, advanced degrees, certifications, and more.
 While there is no single path to becoming a nurse manager, all are required to have graduated with a Bachelor of Science in Nursing and have successfully passed the NCLEX-RN exam.
-After gaining at least five years of experience working in a clinical nursing setting, many aspiring nurse managers attend graduate school where they earn a Master of Science in Nursing or similar degree focused on management or administration.
-Once graduating with an MSN or similar degree, a supplemental professional certificate can be earned prior to applying for positions, which and give candidates an additional boost.

 • Graduate high school